 You know how to eat and exercise to stay healthy with diabetes.
-The problem is you don't always do what you know you should, right?
+The problem is, you don't always do what you know you should, right?

-Smack Down Self-Defeating Behaviors
+Smack Down Self-Defeating Habits

 Let's say you’re about to order a coffee drink with cream and sugar when you know you need to limit both.
 One option could be to get half the amount of sugar and cream.
 Or, just drink half the latte.
 This way you aren’t depriving yourself, but you’re also keeping your behavior in check.

 The key is compromise.
 If you deprive yourself, you’re more likely to fall off the wagon.